andivis/analytics/analytics/README.md

 ## Installation

 1. Make sure you have Python version 3 or higher installed
 2. Run the command below in a command prompt.
-Or if you're on Windows, just run the file called `run.bat`.
+Or if you're on Windows, just run the file called `run-windows.bat`.

 ```
 pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib